tdostilio/glacion/README.md

 ##Screenshots

 ##Desired Contributions: We love anyone who is willing to contibute to our project.
-Here are some features we have not implemented that would make the site 10x better.
+Here are some features we have not implemented that would make the site better.
   - unlimited geocoding API
   - integration with airBnB to display places to rent
-  - .....
+  - allow recruiter information to be gather on clicking a heatmap     object

 ##Contributing
   1. Fork it
   2. Create a new feature branch(named after your intended feature):    git checkout -b new-feature-name
   3. Commit your changes: git commit -am 'added the feature!'
   4. Push to your feature branch: git push origin new-feature-name
   5. Submit a pull request!